 Also, in the subway tunnel escape scene, blood splashes on the lens and Hud has to wipe it off.

-In the ending of Monty Python and the Holy Grail, a policeman covers the camera with his hand, shutting it off.
+In the ending of Monty Python and the Holy Grail, a policeman covers the camera with his hand, breaking the camera and drawing an exasperated, "Christ!" from the cameraman.
+The scene immediately changes to one of a broken film reel, fading to white and then black, and a longer version of the Intermission song is played.
 It's the last thing ever seen in the movie; there are no end titles or credits.

 In the DVD commentary, Terry Jones and Terry Gilliam remarked how in one of the initial screenings they saw of the film the audience assumed that the film had broken and simply sat and waited (probably waiting for the projectionist to fix it), not realizing that the film was, in fact, over.